vianaddsv/go-dsb/README.md

 - **Minimize time**.
 Minimize time to creation data structures in yours projects .

-- **Simple** With generics features you don't need implements diferents type of data strucutres for eatch data type (int, string, float, bool or struct type).
+- **Simple** With generics features you don't need implements differents type of data structures for each data type (int, string, float, bool or struct type).